Betty-Services/Remote-Model-Helper-Steps-Custom-Action-Functions/README.md

 ### Add IDS

-This step takes either an `array` or an `object` as it's input and will add the `id` key to it.
-You can specify the value that it should get (from another key in the object), or it will automatically add the value starting at 1 and counting up from there when the input is an `array`.
+This step takes an `array` as it's input and will add the `id` key to every objrct element in it.
+You can specify the value that it should get from another key in the object, or it will automatically add the value starting at 1 and counting up from there.

 ### Disect Params